Review the information below to learn about the breakdown of program fees, making payments, and financial aid.

 Handling your finances for your Quarter Abroad program is pretty simple, because the fees and payments process works just like it does for a regular quarter here at UC Davis, and you use all the same tools to manage your finances.

-To plan accurately for your time abroad, there are a few things you need to know about how fees and payments work for Quarter Abroad.
+To plan accurately for your time abroad, there are a few things you need to know about how fees and payments work for Quarter Abroad programs.

 - Your fees (regular UC Davis Tuition and Fees, Quarter Abroad Fee and Accommodations and Services Abroad Fee) will be posted to your student account.
-You’ll be able to view your fees in SISWeb and pay them through MyBill or at the UC Davis Cashier’s Office.
+You’ll be able to view your fees and pay your fees through MyBill or at the UC Davis Cashier’s Office.

 - All fees (other than the $300 non-refundable deposit) are due at the same time as the regular fee payment deadline for the quarter.